OriginCode/OriginCode/README.md

 I'm currently a [University of Washington - Seattle](https://www.washington.edu) undergraduate student, B.S. in [Informatics](https://ischool.uw.edu/)

-I'm an amateur software engineer, I'm also interested in Chinese linguistics.
+I'm an amateur software engineer, I'm also interested in Chinese linguistics (I'm a Northern Wu Chinese speaker!).

-I use [AOSC OS](https://aosc.io) as my daily drive OS, it's also the Linux distribution that I make contributions to.
+I use [AOSC OS](https://aosc.io) as my daily driver, it's also the Linux distribution that I make contributions to.

 # Statistics :/